Blog

 Core Strength

-Direct access to the latest Android APIs and features from Google.
+Direct access to the latest Android APIs from Google

 Limitation